A World-Class Education System

 In 1989, in response to a recommendation by the Teacher Education Review Steering Committee, Ward announced the creation of the Ontario Council for Teacher Education and the Centre for Teacher Education.
 The goal of the Council and the Centre was to enhance the quality of teacher education at both the undergraduate and career levels, thereby improving the quality of education students received in Ontario.

-To ensure no student was left behind, Ward launched a wide-ranging review of programs for Deaf and Hard of Hearing students in Ontario.
+To ensure no student was left behind, Ward also launched a wide-ranging review of programs for Deaf and Hard of Hearing students in Ontario.
 Ward was inspired by a May 1988 resolution moved by NDP MPP Richard Johnston that asked the government to commit to a “major overhaul of provincial policies and practices concerning the education of deaf people in the province of Ontario.”

 Ward committed to creating an internal review committee composed of educators already working with Deaf and Hard of Hearing students in Ontario.
 Alongside it, he also committed to an external, independent review by experts in Deaf education from within and beyond Ontario.
 He also created an advisory group comprised of members of the Deaf education community and the Deaf community itself.